byo-books/pretty_laughable_lang/README.md

 # The Pretty Laughable Programming Language

-A toy C-like programming language that compiles to x64 binary.
+An educational C-like toy programming language that compiles to x64 binary.

 The [compiler](pl_comp.py) is a self-contained Python program that weighs about 1000 LoC.